Interrail and Eurail Pass

 How to use your Pass

 The passes are issued in different formats: as a mobile ticket or a paper pass.
-Both work in a similar way.
+As expected, the first option is the most commonly used, and the one I personally recommend, although both work in a similar way.
+You can buy an Interrail o Eurail Pass up to 11 months in advance.

 Get inspired